-The female Rainbow Scarab Beetle is a delight to the eyes with her many metallic colors.
+The glittery female Rainbow Scarab Beetle is a delight to the eyes but the male means business.

 Scientific Name: Phanaeus vindex